I say how to not yell at your kids to grab your attention because we all raise our voices at some time or another.

 This is where practice comes in.

-The first step, in the heat of the moment, is to practise those deep breaths.
-Repeat deep breathing on a daily basis for best results.
+In the heat of the moment, the first step is to practice those deep breaths.
+For best results, repeat deep breathing daily.

 The more you practise putting a pause in between the trigger and angry response, the easier and more natural a better reaction will be for you going forward.